 Some of us choose arts over science because we love the free-falling, anything-goes liberating feeling that comes with creating art.
 No need to fit a mould, no formulas to dictate our imagination.
 There’s usually no right or wrong answer in the realms of creative art; what we create can be as wild as we think.
 When it comes to the creating process, psychoanalyst Rosa Aurora Chávez-Eakle argues the artist is in a constant state of self-actualisation while psychiatrist Kazimierz Dąbrowsk argues artists experience ‘overexcitability’, experiencing the world intensely.
 This kind of art often translates from within the depths of our soul, the depths of emotional feeling as we realise what we honestly feel – which makes it unique.

 In high school, aside from English I studied physics, chemistry and maths.
-At university, I did a Bachelor of Arts with a double major in Cultural Studies and Applied Mathematics – both majors scoring distinction.
-My stereotypical Chinese-Malaysian parents were full of praise for what I scored in maths, saying how clever I must be to ‘get complicated formulas’.
-On Cultural Studies, my mum frequently commented, ‘Study communications cannot get job, let me tell you’.
+At university, I did a Bachelor of Arts with distinction.
+On my degree my mum frequently commented, ‘You won’t get a well paying job with that, let me tell you.

 Typically in Asian cultures, it’s considered impressive if one can do the math (especially according to fellow blogger Autumn Ashborough’s Chinese in-laws) and each year studies show Asian countries continually come in tops in maths.
 Artistic professions involve more subjective evaluation and (cultural) discrimination.
 Hence a scientific stable job which also typically pays the bigger bucks is ‘the face of pride’ In Chinese culture.

-I always liked the humanities side of my degree more.
+I always liked humanities.
 When it came to maths assignments, I applied numerical theory against numerical problems and got the answer.
 It felt ‘predictable without soul’.
 When I wrote an essay on the rise of hybrid cuisine, I suggested cooking comfort foods like ‘bon-bon-looking dumplings’ covers up cultural differences.
 Touchy idea, yes, but the lecturer loved it.
 I loved my own idea.

 Creating art with far-fetched ideas, there’s the feeling anything’s possible.
 You feel the possible right within you.